Chilkoor Balaji Temple

-Chilkur Balaji Temple is an ancient Hindu temple of Lord Balaji on the banks of Osman Sagar in Rangareddy District in Telangana.
-It is one of the oldest temples in the Hyderabad Dist earlier now in Rangareddy Dist, built during the time of Madanna and Akkanna, the uncles of Bhakta Ramadas.
+“Chilkur Balaji Temple is a Hindu temple dedicated to Lord Venkateswara, located near Osman Sagar in Telangana.
+It is regarded as one of the prominent pilgrimage centres in the Hyderabad region and is particularly known for its traditions associated with devotees seeking fulfilment of their wishes.”.
+The article states that the temple is ancient and was built during the period of Madanna and Akkanna, described as the uncles of Bhakta Ramadas.